waledsaleh/Projects/serpent-master/README.md

  original link: https://github.com/ip/serpent
  What is this task for?

 This is unfinished remake of classical Snake arcade using Unity.
-It may provide a base for your game. **I don't develop it anymore.**
+It may provide a base for your game.

 Watch original video before changes: